Research - Ayel L. R. Batac

 • Implementation science

-• Health economics and pharmacoeconomics (HIV, allergy)
+• Health economics and pharmacoeconomics (allergic and infectious diseases)

 • Epidemiology (communicable and non-communicable diseases)